MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Built-in_Functions.md

 ## `Pause`

-This function replicates the behavior of CMD's `pause` command.
+This function replicates the behavior of the `pause` command from `cmd.exe`.
 The script pauses execution and prompts the user to hit a key to continue.

 ## `help`

 This function invokes `Get-Help` with your parameters and passes the output to the systems pager command.
 On Windows systems, the pager is `more.com`.
-On non-Windows systems the pager could be `more` or `less`.
+On non-Windows systems, `help` uses the pager defined by the `$env:PAGER` environment variable.

 ## `prompt`